Cristian Măcelaru

 About Cristian

-Cristian Măcelaru was born in Timișoara, Romania and comes from a musical family.
-As the youngest of ten children, he received instrumental lessons at an early age—like all his siblings—in his case on the violin.
-His studies took him from Romania to the Interlochen Arts Academy in Michigan, University of Miami in Florida, and Rice University in Houston, where he studied conducting with Larry Rachleff.
-He then deepened his knowledge at Tanglewood Music Center and Aspen Music Festival in masterclasses with David Zinman, Rafael Frühbeck de Burgos, Oliver Knussen, and Stefan Asbury.
+Măcelaru was born in Timișoara, Romania and comes from a musical family.
+As the youngest of ten children, all of whom received instrumental lessons at an early age, Măcelaru excelled on the violin.
+His studies took him from Romania to the Interlochen Arts Academy in Michigan, University of Miami in Florida and Rice University in Houston, where he studied conducting with Larry Rachleff.
+He then deepened his knowledge at Tanglewood Music Center and Aspen Music Festival in masterclasses with David Zinman, Rafael Frühbeck de Burgos, Oliver Knussen and Stefan Asbury.

 Returning to the Place Where it Started